-In the government-wide financial statements, the deferred cost on bond refunding is being amortized using the interest method over the life of the new bonds.
-The amortization amount is a component of interest expense and the unamortized deferred costs is reflected as a reduction of bonds payable.
+In the government-wide financial statements, the deferred cost on bond refunding is being amortized over the life of the new bonds.
+The amortization amount is a component of interest expense and the unamortized cost is reflected on the statement of net position as a deferred outflow of resources.